NIVeriStandAdd-Ons/Fuel-Injector-Analysis-Addon/README.md

 Control-Custom-Device
 ===================

-This addon provides PID and On/Off (called industrial) control to NI VeriStand.
-Additionally, it provides special workspace objects tailored towards control.
-Last, a PID tuning tool is provided to allow controlled gain changes..
+This addon provides capture and analysis of injection waveforms.

 ### LabVIEW Version ###